 Frequently Asked Questions

-Hello!
-Thank you for visiting robertbryndza.com.
-Here are answers to some of my most commonly asked questions.
+Hello, and thank you for visiting my website.
+Here are answers to some of the most commonly asked questions.
 If you don’t see the answer to your question, please do send me a message.
-There is also a Q&A video at the bottom of the page, which I recorded on publication day of Last Breath (Erika Foster book #4) where I answer more in-depth questions, and talk about my inspiration for the Erika Foster Crime thriller series.

 Will there be another Detective Erika Foster novel?